 Agencies and arm’s length bodies

 Most of our agencies and arm’s length bodies hold personal data for specific purposes that are set out in their own information charters.
 For example, NHS Blood and Transplant holds information on patients requiring transplants so that a match can be arranged efficiently once an organ becomes available.

-Department of Health data protection policy
+Department of Health and Social Care data protection policy

 When we ask you for information we will keep to the law, including the Data Protection Act 1998.
 Through appropriate management and strict controls, we will follow the 8 principles of data protection described in the act.